-I remember the days when I was a social butterfly.
-I was building my empire, helping the community and I knew everyone.
-I truly thought I had so many friends.
-It was not until my health was at my worst when I realized that I actually only had a handful of real friends: Those who visited when I had open heart surgery… Those who came by when I got my pacemaker….
-Those who checked in on me… Those who were there during the low times.
+I remember the days when I was a social butterfly—building my empire, helping the community, and knowing everyone.
+I thought I had so many friends.
+It wasn’t until my health hit rock bottom that I realized the truth: I only had a handful of real friends.
+The ones who showed up when I had open heart surgery.
+The ones who came by when I got my pacemaker.
+The ones who checked in on me, and the ones who stood by me during the lowest points.

-Typically, I quietly climb back up.
-I kept most of my health to myself besides major things that were hard to hide.
-I masked my symptoms with caffeine, marijuana and alcohol.
-Depression was always tucked away inside.
-I never slept and I resented my body.
+Usually, I quietly picked myself back up.
+I kept most of my health struggles to myself, except for the major things that were hard to hide.
+I masked my symptoms with caffeine, marijuana, and alcohol.
+Depression was something I hid deep inside.
+I never slept, and I resented my body.

 This time, I didn’t climb back up.
 I accepted it.
 I embraced it.
 I shared my story and my truth so that others didn’t feel the need to suffer silently like I did.
 My career fell apart.